woodpecker-ci/woodpecker/docs/docs/20-usage/25-multi-pipeline.md

 +  - test
 ```

-Pipelines that need to run even on failures should set the `run_on` tag.
+Pipelines that need to run even on failures should set the `runs_on` tag.

 ```diff
 pipeline: